hayley-drozd/hayley-drozd.github.com/index.md

 March - Thankful for travel funding awards so that I can present in my first in-person conference in three years!
 Jack Bauer Honor Fund by the IU MSTP, IUPUI Graduate and Professional Educational Grant, and the Stark Neuroscience Research Institute.

+March - Holland and I hiked the four days to Machu Picchu to celebrate completing my PhD!
+An apt metaphor for all the hard work, ups and downs, and grand finale of completing a PhD.
+And we saw lots of llamas!

 January - What a day!
 I passed my dissertation defense today - so thankful for all those who supported me along the way.

 ## 2021